SimpleSwiftUI/your-first-web3-dapp/README.md

 You can see that the application has pulled the NFT's id number, owner's wallet address (personally identifiable if they choose), and the accessories that the CryptoPunk has.
 The accessories data is stored in `string` format in the Ethereum database record.
 (A block is a collection of verified records).

 You can view the raw data that the `useQuery()` function is returning in your web browser's console (console = terminal).
 Expand the data object to view its contents.
-For instructions on opening the console view, [go here](https://balsamiq.com/support/faqs/browserconsole/).
+For instructions on opening the console view, <a href="https://balsamiq.com/support/faqs/browserconsole/" target="_blank">go here</a>.

 &nbsp;
 &nbsp;